St. Augustine's Episcopal Church Oakland, CA

 2017 Parish Profile

 St. Augustine’s has a long and rich history of Afro-Anglican worship and social ministry in urban North Oakland.
 We strive to follow the models of faith, worship, and ministry that previous generations have left us while adapting to the economic, demographic, and social realities of contemporary Oakland.
 The social and racial struggles that consume the nation are alive and well in our community and have echoes in our parish.
 We are keen to find a leader who will guide the congregation as we enter our second century of ministry, helping us live and grow through these struggles to further Martin Luther King Jr.’s dream of the Beloved Community within St. Augustine’s and in our city.

-We seek a rector who embraces our values and commitments for St. Augustine’s, specifically:
+We seek a Priest in Charge who embraces our values and commitments for St. Augustine’s, specifically:

 Growth: We are eager to attract more and young/younger members to add energy and vitality to our ministries.
 New ideas, such as the successful first Sunday of the month Jazz Service, are welcome.
 We invite all to join our community.

 Healthy relationships, problem-solving, and reconciliation: Every organization encounters issues and problems with programming, finances, staffing, physical plant or change.
 Given the diversity of our congregation and parishioners’ dedication to the health and longevity of the parish and its traditions, differences of opinion arise about how to address such issues.
 We would like to develop healthy processes to move through these issues with more ease and grace.